h3nnn4n/colosseum/colosseum/games/food_catcher/DOCS.md

   ```

 - `deposit_food`: Stores all the food in the actor to a base.
 All food is moved
   in a single cycle.
-Optionally a `quantity` may be specified to keep some food
+The agent needs to be on top of the base to be able to
-  in the agent.
-The agent needs to be on top of the base to be able to depoist.
+  deposit.
+There is a tolerance of 0.1 units.
   Example: Actor `bar` deposits food to base `qux`:
   ```
   {